xueminghao/MHWebBrowser/README.md

 ## Feature

-1. Webkit drived.
+1. Webkit driven.
-2. JS bridge supported.
-3. Indicating of loading progress.
-4. Indicating of web page title.
+2. Indicating of loading status,progress, page title etc.
-5. Auto set close bar button item.
-6. Load local html files.
+3. Javascript bridge supported.Javascript can call native sync or async methods in the same way.
+4. Friendly API.
+Both of above are provided by delegate pattern.

 ## Example